decred/dcrdocs/docs/advanced/block-header-specifications.md

 }
 ```

-Mining is performed by incrementing nonce until the block header is below target.
-ExtraData is allowed to be used as an extra nonce for fast hashing devices like ASICs, but may be used later by soft fork to provide the root for further data structures required for consensus.
+Mining is performed by incrementing nonce until the block header is
+below the target.
+ExtraData is allowed to be used as an extra nonce
+for fast hashing devices like ASICs, but a soft fork may change this
+at some point (to allow it to be used for other consensus data
+structures).